AP-CSPrinciples/CSP-using_Python/source/Python/Python_Basics.md

 ### Student Debugging Checklist

-Before asking for help, students should confirm they have:
+Before asking for help, you should check the following:

 ☐ Read the error message